fij/tools/02 cars README.txt

 The Perl script writes email_body.txt and reads/writes log.txt.

-After starting the script, I contacted 4 or 5 people who were selling their cars, and finally I bought a Toyota Corolla 1996.
+After starting the script, I contacted 4 or 5 people who were selling their cars, and finally I bought a Toyota Corolla.
 We loved it.
 It ran 14k miles with us.